darrenjrobinson/UpBank/ReadME.md

 To be used in conjunction with **Save-UpBankCredential** to negate the need to use **Set-UpBankCredential** each time the module is loaded.

 Set-UpBankCredential needs to be passed a PowerShell Credential object.
 This can be generated using **_Get-Credential_** The value provided for User (when using get-credential) is used as the profile name.
+Generate your Up Bank [Personal Access Token here](https://api.up.com.au/getting_started)

 ```
 $myUpBankCredentials = Get-Credential